 Notify your child's class teacher immediately of your concerns by speaking to them at the school gates or calling or emailing the school office to arrange a call back / meeting.
 If emailing or calling, please leave initial details of your concern with the office staff so that your discussion with the teacher can be as productive as possible.
-The teacher will work with you to find the most effective way forward.
+The teacher will work with you to find the identified